tamalchowdhury/fruit-facts/README.md

 # Fruit Facts API

 Enter a fruit as the url slug and see a random fruit fact displayed as json.
+[See the blog post: Fruit Ninja Random Fruit Facts API Built with Pure Node.js](https://tamalweb.com/fruit-ninja-facts)

+Run it on your computer:

+`node index.js`

 Example: